 Your Smile Says a lot about You

 All of these factors combine to mean one thing: your smile says a lot about you whether you like it or not.
-Unfortunately, what it says might not reflect you’re many great attributes or impressive skill set, and having poor dental hygiene will eventually catch up with you when it comes to employment.
+Unfortunately, what it says might not reflect your many great attributes or impressive skill set, and having poor dental hygiene will eventually catch up with you when it comes to employment.
 If you have healthy teeth, it will keep people focused on your qualifications and the work you do, instead of allowing them room to give in to their underlying or subconscious perceptions about what your bad teeth might mean.